LIU, Xuepeng (Paul)

 Trade & Development:

 "Trade Agreements and Economic Growth."
-Conditionally accepted by Southern Economic Journal.
+Forthcoming in Southern Economic Journal.

 "Trade and Income Convergence: Sorting out the Causality."
 Journal of International Trade & Economic Development 18(1):169-195, 2009.